Estimated reading time: 14 minutes

 Read how to apply for the Thai yellow book while residing in Thailand.

-With 34 million visitors a year, petty crime and chaotic traffic are prevalent, but serious crime is scarce.
+With 34 million visitors annually, petty crime and chaotic traffic are prevalent, but serious crime is scarce.

 Overview of Thailand as an Expat Destination